marcpybus/var-node/README.md

 cd xicvar-node
 docker compose exec -T data-loader vcf-ingestion <grch37|grch38> < file.vcf
 ```
-- Uncompressed or bgzip-compressed VCF file are allowed and the reference genome version (grch37 or grch38) have to be specified.
+- Only uncompressed or bgzip-compressed VCF file are allowed, and the reference genome version (grch37 or grch38) have to be specified.
 - Variants from samples that are present in the databse won't be uploaded.
 You should merge all the VCF files from a given sample and reupload them to the database.
 - Only variants mapped to primary assembled chromosomes are inserted into the database: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, X, Y, MT
 - Variants with hg19/hg38 chromosome names will be lift over to their equivalent GRCh37/GRCh38 chromosome names.